 Your dietitian will recommend that you eat fewer animal products and refined carbohydrates, such as white bread and sweets.
-This healthy eating plan is recommended for everyone, even people without diabetes.
+This healthy-eating plan is recommended even for people without diabetes.

 You'll need to learn how to count the amount of carbohydrates in the foods you eat so that you can give yourself enough insulin to properly metabolize those carbohydrates.
-A registered dietitian can help you create a meal plan that fits your health goals, food preferences and lifestyle.
+A registered dietitian can help you create a meal plan that fits your needs.

 Everyone needs regular aerobic exercise, and people who have type 1 diabetes are no exception.
-But get your doctor's OK to exercise first.
-Then choose activities you enjoy, such as walking, swimming and biking.
-Make physical activity part of your daily routine.
-Aim for at least 30 minutes of aerobic exercise most days of the week.
+First, get your doctor's OK to exercise.
+Then choose activities you enjoy, such as walking or swimming, and make them part of your daily routine.
+Aim for at least 150 minutes of aerobic exercise a week, with no more than two days without any exercise.
 The goal for children is at least an hour of activity a day.
-Flexibility and strength training exercises are important, too.
-If you haven't been active for a while, start slowly and build up gradually.

-Remember that physical activity lowers blood sugar, often for long after you're done working out.
+Remember that physical activity lowers blood sugar.
 If you begin a new activity, check your blood sugar level more often than usual until you know how that activity affects your blood sugar levels.
 You might need to adjust your meal plan or insulin doses to compensate for the increased activity.
-If you use an insulin pump, you can set a temporary basal rate to keep your blood sugar from dropping.
-Ask your doctor or diabetes educator to show you how.

 Certain life circumstances call for different considerations.

 - Driving.
-Hypoglycemia can occur at any time, even when you're driving.
+Hypoglycemia can occur at any time.
 It's a good idea to check your blood sugar anytime you're getting behind the wheel.
-If it's below 70 mg/dL (3.9 mmol/L), have a snack and then retest again in 15 minutes to make sure it has risen to a safe level.
-Low blood sugar makes it hard to concentrate or to react as rapidly as you might need to when you're driving.
+If it's below 70 mg/dL (3.9 mmol/L), have a snack with 15 grams of carbohydrates.
+Retest again in 15 minutes to make sure it has risen to a safe level.

-However, type 1 diabetes can pose some challenges in the workplace.
+- Working.
+Type 1 diabetes can pose some challenges in the workplace.
 For example, if you work in a job that involves driving or operating heavy machinery, hypoglycemia could pose a serious risk to you and those around you.
-You may need to work with your doctor and your employer to ensure that certain accommodations are made, such as your having a quick break for blood sugar testing and fast access to food and drink anytime, so you can properly manage your diabetes and prevent low blood sugar levels.
+You may need to work with your doctor and your employer to ensure that certain accommodations are made, such as additional breaks for blood sugar testing and fast access to food and drink.
 There are federal and state laws in place that require employers to make reasonable accommodations for people with diabetes.

 Being pregnant.
-Because the risk of pregnancy complications is higher for women with type 1 diabetes, experts recommend that women have a preconception evaluation and that A1C readings should be less than 7 percent before you attempt to get pregnant.
-Some drugs, such as high blood pressure medications and cholesterol-lowering medications, may need to be stopped before pregnancy.
+Because the risk of pregnancy complications is higher for women with type 1 diabetes, experts recommend that women have a preconception evaluation and that A1C readings ideally should be less than 6.5 percent before they attempt to get pregnant.

-The risk of birth defects is increased for women with type 1 diabetes, particularly when diabetes is poorly controlled during the first six to eight weeks of pregnancy, so planning your pregnancy is key.
+The risk of birth defects is increased for women with type 1 diabetes, particularly when diabetes is poorly controlled during the first six to eight weeks of pregnancy.
 Careful management of your diabetes during pregnancy can decrease your risk of complications.

 - Pancreas transplant.
 With a successful pancreas transplant, you would no longer need insulin.
 But pancreas transplants aren't always successful — and the procedure poses serious risks.
-You would need a lifetime of potent immune-suppressing drugs to prevent organ rejection.
-These drugs can have serious side effects, including a high risk of infection and organ injury.
-Because the side effects can be more dangerous than the diabetes itself, pancreas transplants are generally reserved for those with very difficult-to-manage diabetes, or for people who also need a kidney transplant.
+Because these risks can be more dangerous than the diabetes itself, pancreas transplants are generally reserved for those with very difficult-to-manage diabetes, or for people who also need a kidney transplant.

-Islet cell transplantation.
+- Islet cell transplantation.
 Researchers are experimenting with islet cell transplantation, which provides new insulin-producing cells from a donor pancreas.
-Although this experimental procedure has met with problems in the past, new techniques and better drugs to prevent islet cell rejection may improve its future chance for success.
+Although this experimental procedure had some problems in the past, new techniques and better drugs to prevent islet cell rejection may improve its future chances of becoming a successful treatment.